StateSmith/StateSmith/docs/quickstart1/quick-start.md

 Repeat the above process to draw a transition from `ON1` to `ON2` and give that edge the label `INCREASE`.

 You can drag the edge labels around.
-By default yEd slightly restricts where you can move the edge labe.
+By default yEd slightly restricts where you can move the edge label.
 You can modify that in the edge's properties (right click on it) or you can do it in bulk as explained in the yed training.

 Your design should look like this: